Online exhibitions and activities

 - Lantern slides in the Science Museum Group Collection

 Victorian magic lantern shows were an early form of animation and the forerunner of cinema.
 Our collection includes many beautiful and intriguing examples of lantern slides.
-For even more magic lanterns, see Phillip’s Twitter thread!
+For even more magic lanterns, see this Twitter thread by our Associate Curator of Photography of Photography and Photographic Technology, Phillip Roberts.

 BFI Mediatheque, Level 6